 Immigrants boost U.S., authors say

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 5, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 5, 1990

 Labor shortages are a growing problem for American business.

 The reason: Right behind the post-World War II baby boom generation is a baby bust generation, a much smaller group of Americans between the ages of 6 and 23 years.

 As a result, there will be at least 20%fewer entrants into the job market in the 1990s than in the 1970s.
 We are quickly becoming a society looking for people to fill jobs, instead of a society trying to find jobs for people.

 The baby bust phenomenon is not unique to the United States.
 It is a problem afflicting nearly every industrialized country.
 But the United States has one huge advantage over its major global competitors: It remains the beacon of hope for the world’s “huddled masses yearning to breathe free.”

 However, the nation’s new immigrants are not the “wretched refuse of your teeming shore.”
 The new immigrants, from Latin and Asian cultures, cast a different shadow.

 This is the message to two new, important books that will contribute to the next round of debate on “immigration reform” now heating up in Congress.